 - 1. Identify the top three 'most mentioned by' sources for any search set via the Highlights tab.
-Explore the results further in the Mention Sources tab to see who is engaging most frequently with this research. - 1.
+Explore the results further in the Mention Sources tab to see who is engaging most frequently with this research. - 2.
 Find the attention for a set of outputs.
-Search by department, author, or upload a list of identifiers, e.g. DOIs, via the Advanced Search.
+Search by department, author, or craft a PubMed search.
 Try sorting your results by most policy, news, or patent mentions in the Research Outputs tab.
-Export your results as a CSV for further analysis. - 1.
+Export your results as a CSV for further analysis. - 3.
 Locate mentions from specific sources.
-Visit the Mentions tab to filter the mentions by a source that is of value to your stakeholders (eg, New York Times, key influencer on Twitter, arXiver blog) - 1.
+Visit the Mentions tab to filter the mentions by a source that is of value to your stakeholders (eg, New York Times, key influencer on Twitter, arXiver blog) - 4.
 Save your search and set up an email alert to receive regular notifications on the latest activity.
-Click 'Save Search' button and navigate to the saved search dashboard on the left menu panel, selecting a daily, weekly, or monthly report remember to login to your account first! - Create a custom report to share.
+Click 'Save Search' button and navigate to the saved search dashboard on the left menu panel, selecting a daily, weekly, or monthly report remember to login to your account first! - 5.
+Create a custom report to share.
 In the saved search dashboard click document icon to open up the custom report builder pop-out and edit each field to meet your needs.
 Save and share as live-updating URL or PDF.